microsoft/genaiops-promptflow-template/docs/github_workflows_how_to_setup.md

     servicePrincipalName="Azure-ARM-${spname}"

     # Verify the ID of the active subscription
-    echo "Using subscription ID $subscriptionId"
+    echo "Using subscription ID $subscriptionID"
     echo "Creating SP for RBAC with name $servicePrincipalName, with role $roleName and in scopes     /subscriptions/$subscriptionId"

     az ad sp create-for-rbac --name $servicePrincipalName --role $roleName --scopes /subscriptions/$subscriptionId --sdk-auth